AgnesHendrickx/MTE/documentation/flanksim.rst

 | Given that the majority of lava flows are located on the flanks of volcanoes, simulating volcanic flanks is a relevant and intuitive starting point for our initial generic modeling setup.
 While the magnetization direction remains consistent, the dip direction of the surfaces on these flanks varies.
 |
 | To explore the impact of these variances, we established a model setup dedicated to flank simulations, as illustrated in :numref:`fflanksim`.
-In our approach, the flank topography is emulated by a sine function running perpendicular to the sloped surface.
+In our approach, the flank topography is emulated by a sine function propagating perpendicular to the sloped surface, see function :func:`support.topography`.
 The sine wave resemble the characteristic ridges and gullies of volcanic topography.

 .. _bdeg:
 .. figure:: figures/bdegflank.png